SRINETHIR/Hardware-Design/README.md

 ____

-Stimulation of a MUX using iverilog and synthesis of the MUX is done using Yosys.
+Stimulation of a 2x1 MUX using iverilog and synthesis of the MUX is done using Yosys.
 The simulation results of the MUX is plotted with a tool called gtkwave.
 Gtkwave tools use the vcd (value changing dump) file to get the simulation results.
 <details>
      <summary>
           <h4 id = 'Simulation'>Simulation</h4>
      </summary>

-Simulation of RTL Design
+Commands to simulate the RTL Design and plot it

 ```
-iverilog  good_mux.v  tb_good_mux.v
+iverilog  <name of verilog file: good_mux.v> <Name of the test bench: tb_good_mux.v>
 ./a.out
-gtkwave tb_good_mux.vcd
+gtkwave <Nmae of vcd file: tb_good_mux.vcd>
 ```

 <h4>iverilog</h4>